×

 We asked people in Puerto Lopez if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Puerto Lopez, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 Firstly, punctuality is not highly valued in Ecuador, so don't be offended if locals are late for appointments or social gatherings.
 However, as a visitor, you should still strive to be on time.
 Avoid discussing sensitive topics such as politics, religion, and personal income.
 These subjects are considered private and it's considered rude to pry.
 Ecuadorians are generally conservative, so dress modestly, especially when visiting religious sites or rural areas.
 Revealing clothing is not typically worn and can be seen as disrespectful.
 When dining, it's considered polite to keep your hands on the table (but not your elbows).
 Also, always wait for the host to start eating or drinking before you do.
 Bargaining is common in markets, but do not haggle aggressively.
 It's important to maintain a friendly demeanor and remember that for many vendors, this is their livelihood.
 Ecuadorians are known for their hospitality and friendliness.
 However, they also value personal space, so avoid physical contact such as hugging or backslapping unless you know the person well.
 Lastly, littering is frowned upon, so always dispose of your trash properly.
-This is particularly important in Puerto Lopez, which is known for its natural beauty and biodiversity," explained one expat living in Puerto Lopez, Ecuador.
+This is particularly important in Puerto Lopez, which is known for its natural beauty and biodiversity," said one expat who made the move to Puerto Lopez.

 About the Author